 Social Media Content Mix

 There are two ways to join the social media conversation with your content.
-First is to craft original content and showcase it through your posts (content creation).
+The first is to craft original content and showcase it through your posts (content creation).
 The other one involves sharing relevant content from other sources (content curation).

 If you aren’t sure how to allocate your social media content mix, Hootsuite recommends following the 80/20 Rule.
 That is, 80% of your social media posts/content should educate and provide value while the rest will be promotional.
 Alternatively, you can try the Social Media Rule of Thirds, that is, evenly distribute your posts into three main activities: